the-catman/asm/README.md

 # Inefficiency disclaimer!

+This code is quite inefficient, since it was designed to be a mini-tour for newbies.

-This code is quite inefficient.
-Do not copy my code if you want to be efficient (which is probably the reason why you're studying assembly anyway.)
+Do not copy my coding style if you want to be efficient (which is probably the reason why you're studying assembly anyway).